LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/creating-routing-policies.md

 <img class="fancyimage" width="800" src="img/convorchestrator/co_dr_staticattr2.png" alt="">

-**Liveperson Functions-based custom attributes**
+**LivePerson Functions-based custom attributes**

 [LivePerson Functions](liveperson-functions-overview.html) can be used to evaluate custom logic to retrieve dynamic attributes for routing.
-Below is an example that shows a routing policy that uses a function custom attribute to compare a customer’s VIP status against the data that is retrieved using a Liveperson function.
+Below is an example that shows a routing policy that uses a function custom attribute to compare a customer’s VIP status against the data that is retrieved using a LivePerson function.

 **Step 1**: Define the LivePerson Functions-based custom attribute.
 The custom attribute here retrieves the VIP status from a FAAS function that performs some custom logic.